 Well, so far for the "brainstorming"... :) Maybe some of the ideas here are not implementable at all, maybe they are.

 Updated by Michael Stucki almost 8 years ago

 the problem still exists, and I really like to get back on it one day.
 It would also be a nice GSOC project, for example.

 Therefore, please leave it open for the time being.
 It would still be great to have this one day...

-Updated by Alexander Opitz about 7 years ago
+Updated by Alexander Opitz over 7 years ago

 My idea to solve this problem:

 - we save for which user groups this view is used instead of which user groups the user had who view this.